 Table 1A.
 Memorandum Items

 Table 1A presents selected items that do not directly affect the Federal Reserve's assets and liabilities but are related to important roles that the Federal Reserve plays.
 The Federal Reserve Bank of New York acts as a custodian in holding securities on behalf of foreign official and international institutions.
 Market participants often look for trends in these data to gauge foreign demand for U.S. Treasury and agency securities.
 This table also presents information on the securities lent by the Federal Reserve under its securities lending programs.
-As noted in more detail in Lending to primary dealers, the Federal Reserve lends securities from its portfolio of Treasury securities and federal agency debt securities to foster efficient and liquid trading in the market for these securities.
+As noted in more detail in Open market operations, the Federal Reserve lends securities from its portfolio of Treasury securities and federal agency debt securities to foster efficient and liquid trading in the market for these securities.
 When securities are lent, they continue to be listed as assets of the Federal Reserve because the Federal Reserve retains ownership of the securities.

 |Table 1A||Interactive Guide (Accessible Version) | Current release|